Murder Mystery Game AI

 These features allow AI to weave red herrings into the story while maintaining a sense of realism and coherence.

-Adjusting Clues in Real Time
+Adjusting Clues Dynamically

 • Complexity Matching: The difficulty of false leads can be modified to align with the players' skill levels.